kgorman/weatherflow_atlas/README.md

 # weatherflow_atlas
-A simple agent to stream Octoprint information from 3d printing process to MongoDB Atlas
+A simple agent to stream data from a WeatherFlow Tempest weather station to MongoDB Atlas

 # install
 ### Clone this repo